 College-related activities outside the classroom are an important part of each student's educational experience, particularly at an institution where nearly 100% of the students reside on campus.
-In recognition of this, the College supports a wide range of activities, which provide students the opportunity to develop physically, socially, intellectually and spiritually.
+In addition to a robust Residential Life program, the College supports a wide range of activities, which provide students the opportunity to develop physically, socially, intellectually and spiritually.
 The College and its Student Association fund and support The Defender, the College's student newspaper, and WWPV, the College's student radio station, The Wilderness Program, MOVE (Mobilization of Volunteer Efforts) and numerous other academic clubs and community service organizations.
-These include a student-run volunteer fire department and fully qualified rescue squad, which provide area communities with needed emergency fire and medical services.
+These activities include a student-run volunteer fire department and fully qualified rescue squad, which provide area communities with needed emergency fire and medical services.
 Students also participate in chorale, wind and jazz ensemble and dramatic productions.

 Students are actively involved in intramural and inter-collegiate sports.
 The College sponsors 21 varsity athletic teams for men and women and is a member of the NCAA, competing at the Division II level in the "Northeast 10" conference.
+According to the NCAA Federal Graduation Rate/Academic Success Rate Report for the 2014 academic year, Saint Michael's athletes posted an academic success rate of 98%, placing them fourth among 313 Division II colleges and universities.